jfhbrook/jfhbrook.github.io/_posts/2010-10-16-microcontrollers_1.md

 ---
 layout: post
-title: Starting Out with Microcontrollers, Pt.
-1: What Do You Need?
+title: "Starting Out with Microcontrollers, Pt.
+1: What Do You Need?"
 ---

 For my research, I reached a point where it became clear that an existing datalogger wouldn't cut the mustard.
 I needed to read data off a digital compass sensor in addition to a 3-way analog accelerometer and a thermistor, and most dataloggers give you analog-only connections and make programming nearly impossible, and still charge $5000 apiece.